0vai5/ChaiCode-30-Days-JS-Challenge/Challenge2 (Operators)/readme.md

 7. **Functions and IIFE**: Creating functions to encapsulate logic and using Immediately Invoked Function Expressions (IIFE) to execute code immediately.
 8. **String Interpolation**: Using template literals for clear and readable string formatting.
 ```

-This `README.md` file now includes a detailed explanation of the script's tasks and a section on the achievements gained from completing the activities.